Imran Khan 'did not allow any PTI leader for conferences' with establishment - ExBulletin

 Imran Khan 'did not allow any PTI leader for conferences' with establishment

+Former Prime Minister Imran Khan addressing the media.
+AFP / Fileex-Prime says did not put any pressure on anyone to conclude Deal.pti founding “to discuss mining, Bill minerals with cm gandapur” ..

-Islamabad, April 15: imprisoned the founder of Pakistan Tehreek-E-insaf (PTI), Imran Khan, refused to allow anyone who is the authority to meet with the creation, President Gohar Ali Khan said on Tuesday.
+Incarcerated the founder of Pakistan Tehreek-e-insaf (PTI), Imran Khan, refused to allow anyone who is the authority to speak with the establishment, said the president of the Gohar Ali Khan party on Tuesday.

 His statement comes a few days after the head of the PTI Azam Swati said he had received the head sign of Khan to contact the establishment to resolve the problems to bring political stability to the country.